Mason Neck State Park

 Picnic Shelters

-One shelter is available for rent through the Reservations Center at 1-800-933-7275 (PARK).
+One group picnic area is available for rent through the Reservations Center at 1-800-933-7275 (PARK).
 Parking fees are not included in shelter rental.
 Click here for park fees.
-The shelter can be rented from 8 a.m. to dusk (all day).
+The group picnic area can be rented during the hours the park is open.

 Cancellation policy: No refund within 14 days before reserved date.
 Before then, there's a nominal cancellation fee.

-The universally accessible shelter is a 40 x 20 foot framed tent.
-There are no holes in the center, and the sides are open.
-The floor is gravel.
-There are eight picnic tables and two pedestal charcoal grills.
+The universally accessible group picnic area has a gravel and stone dust surface with an accessible path to the picnic pad.
+There are seven picnic tables and one large pedestal charcoal grill.
 It seats 50 people at one time.
-Groups of more than 50 but fewer than 100 people can use the site (although shelter rental does not guarantee sole usage of the area open to the general public).
+Groups of more than 50 but fewer than 100 people can rent the site in conjunction with other non-reservable picnic pads (group picnic area rental does not guarantee sole usage or availability of the non-reservable picnic pads).
 Erecting additional tents is not permitted.
-Additional tables and grills are not allowed.
-Parking space is adequate, but it may be necessary on busy weekends to offload supplies and park elsewhere in the park, still within walking distance.
-The shelter is near a general picnicking area that the general public uses.
+Extra tables and grills are not allowed.
+Parking space is adequate, but it may be necessary on busy weekends to offload supplies near the group picnic area and park elsewhere in the park, still within walking distance.
+The shelter is near a general picnic area that the general public uses.
 Restrooms are about 60 feet away.
 There are no electric outlets or water hydrants.

 Meeting Space and Facilities